appanp/software-dev/01_terminology.md

   - Higher complexity and overhead
   - Potential for increased costs
   - Requires careful event handling and processing

-**Backlog**: A collection of features, requirements, and user stories that need to be implemented in a project.
-A prioritized list of features and tasks to be completed in an Agile project.

-**Code Review**: The process of examining source code to ensure it meets certain standards and best practices.
-It helps improve the quality and maintainability of the codebase.

-**Code Snippet**: A small piece of code used to illustrate a particular concept or technique.

-**DAST**: Dynamic Analysis for Security Testing, a type of security testing that uses automated tools to identify vulnerabilities in an application's code.
-Some of the open-source DAST tools are OWASP ZAP, Veracode SCA, and Burp Suite.
-This is a technique for testing web applications, mobile apps and APIs to identify vulnerabilities that can be exploited by attackers.

-- Gartner predicts that by 2026, 50% of large global enterprises will use DAST as part of their security testing processes.

-**DesignOps**: The intersection of design and operations, which aims to improve the efficiency and effectiveness of product development by integrating design thinking into the operational workflow.

-**DevOps**: It is practice in which development & operations are not treated as separate.

-**DevSecOps**: A set of practices that combines development and security into a single process.
-This approach aims to ensure that security is integrated into every stage of the software development lifecycle, from development to deployment.

 **GitOps**: A set of practices that aim to automate as much as possible, so that there's less room for human error and more time can be spent on high-value tasks.
 This enables teams to collaborate better and work faster.